tdv/mif/README.md

 - Database support (Implemented for PostgreSQL)

 # Compiler
-The minimum compiler version required is gcc 5.3
+The minimum compiler version required is gcc 9.4

 # OS
-Linux (Tested on Ubuntu 16.04 and CentOS 6.5, 7.2)
+Linux (Tested on Ubuntu 20.04)

 # Dependencies
 - Boost